iterative/dvc.org/content/docs/user-guide/data-management/remote-storage.md

 # Remote Storage (Optional)

-_DVC remotes_ provide additional storage for your data or ML models and allow sharing them.
+_DVC remotes_ provide storage to backup and share your data or ML models.
 For example, you can pull data artifacts created by colleagues without spending time and resources to recreate them locally.
 See `dvc push` and `dvc pull`.

 This is similar to how GitHub provides hosting for source code repositories (Git repos).
 However, DVC does not provide or recommend a specific storage service.